 Some dreams become real.
 Other dreams remain as dreams.

-I once had a dream (or shall we call it, fantasy) that one day I will have a book in Malacañan to contribute to our country’s history.
-This has just been fulfilled with my book on The Journey of Malampaya Phase 3 Project.
+I once had a dream (or shall we call it, fantasy) that one day I will have a book in Malacañan.
+Hopefully, this book records even a tiny part of our country’s history.
+This book, The Journey of Malampaya Phase 3 Project, fulfills my dream.

 This is a lesson on how thoughts become a reality.